PipeWire/wireplumber/docs/rst/daemon/configuration/access.rst

    ``access.rules``
  * ``default_permissions``: the fallback permissions applied to all objects that don't match any rule (applied as ``PW_ID_ANY``)
+ * ``core_permissions``: permissions applied specifically to the PipeWire core object (``PW_ID_CORE``, ID 0).
+This is useful when you want to allow a client to interact with the core (e.g. enumerate objects, subscribe to events) while restricting access to individual objects.
+If not set, the ``default_permissions`` value is used for the core as well.
  * ``rules``: a list of match rules with ``set-permissions`` actions that grant specific permissions to objects matching the given constraints